If you’re looking for a complete list of calisthenic exercises, you’re in the right place.

 Handstand Push-ups

-Once you are comfortable in a handstand, feel free to begin bending at the elbows and performing push-ups until your head is touching the floor on every rep.
+Once you are comfortable in a handstand, feel free to begin bending at the elbows and performing handstand pushups until your head is touching the floor on every rep.

 This is the most difficult variation of all.
+You will do handstand push ups but with your chest facing the wall.
 Bring your hands closer than shoulder width to increase the demand on your arms.

 Free Standing Hand Stand Push-ups